mediasuitenz/ember-dynamic-forms-demo/README.md

 * Side-bar text (e.g. https://wireframepro.mockflow.com/view/Resource_Consent_Application#/page/D9541d0dbdbab515b00f4dadbb93131b6
 "Describe the site, including:" section)
 * Don't pass a condition if the value is in a deleted state
+* Make formElements deletable (suspect we need, but not seen on the mocks yet)
+* Currently only new/removed elements cause certain elements to re-evaluate their value from the original `state`, instead preferring to keep their current value managed locally.
+This has been to stop cascading renders.
+However, I suspect at some point this will prove a problem, and we'll need to be able to modify all fields from simply updating state (e.g. press a button that populates existing elements)
+* Think things may break if we add and remove nested inside a section - need to check